 What are the HIPAA Rules Regarding the Appointment of a Security Official?

-The HIPAA Security Rule has a requirement for covered entities and business associates to appoint a Security Official: “Identify the security official who is responsible for the development and implementation of the policies and procedures required by the Security Rule for the covered entity or business associate.”
+The HIPAA Security Rule's administrative safeguard provision requires covered entities and business associates to appoint a Security Official: “Identify the security official who is responsible for the development and implementation of the policies and procedures required by the Security Rule for the covered entity or business associate.”

 What are the Duties of the Security Official?